Ceremony is whatever brings you closer to your essential self.

 KORU recognizes that for a ceremony to resonate with you, the venue or gathering place may be a significant consideration.
 It is for this reason that KORU deliberately chose to not have an on-site funeral chapel.
 Instead, we can help you choose and plan a ceremony in a location that is special to you and your family.
 This may be in a garden, a park setting, a local brewery or your backyard.
 Whatever the choice, KORU can help you.
 Read more for venue selection options.

-You can purchase what you need directly from our online KORU Shop, whether or not we help you with caring for your dead.
-Visit our Shop to see our diverse selection of urns and keepsake items like jewellry.
+Go to KORU Shop where you can purchase urns and keepsake cremation jewellery directly from our online store, whether or not we help you with caring for your dead.

 KORU has made a conscious decision to only sell caskets and shrouds for burial and cremation that are either eco-friendly in their materials and manufacture and / or are made in Canada.
 We know how important it is for all of us to do our part to leave lighter footprints on our earth.